cse110-fa22-group18/cse110-fa22-group18/admin/meetings/2022-10-27-starting-pitch.md

 ## For Next Meeting
 - Refine feature details
-- Get feedback from pitch to TA
+- Implement feedback from pitch to TA